Days

 - Pursued through the courts, allowing the ombudsman’s rulings to be enacted.

-In its Guide to the Renters' Rights Bill, the government states that it’s doubling RROs from 12 to 24 months to increase “the deterrent effect of rent repayment orders and making them more appealing for tenants and local authorities to pursue.”
+In its Guide to the Renters' Rights Act, the Government states that it’s doubling RROs from 12 to 24 months to increase “the deterrent effect of rent repayment orders and making them more appealing for tenants and local authorities to pursue.”

-Can landlords complain to the Ombudsman about their tenants?
+Can landlords complain to the PRS Ombudsman about their tenants?

-No, the Private Renters’ Ombudsman is specifically designed to protect tenant rights, and only tenants will be able to bring complaints under the scheme.
+No, the Private Renters’ Ombudsman is specifically designed to protect tenant rights, and only tenants can bring complaints under the scheme.
 It would be inappropriate for landlords to seek binding decisions about tenant behaviour through this service.

 Will there be any membership fees to join?